Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-In the interviews, we identify best practices that support organizations to overcome the challenges we formulated in the previous section.
-We highlight relationships between challenges and best practices to allow organizations to address challenges according to their needs.
-The best practices are the main contribution of this work as they provide generalizable guidelines for professionals and researchers.
-In the following, we present best practices and provide detailed descriptions. \Cref{fig:summary} on page \pageref{fig:summary} summarizes our central findings.
+In the interviews, we identify implementation strategies that support organizations to overcome the challenges we formulated in the previous section.
+We highlight relationships between challenges and implementation strategies to allow organizations to address challenges according to their needs.
+The implementation strategies are the main contribution of this work as they provide preliminary guidelines for professionals and researchers.
+In the following, we present implementation strategies and provide detailed descriptions. \hyperref[fig:summary]{Figure 5} on page \hyperref[fig:summary]{9} summarizes our central findings.

-\textbf{BP1: Embrace elements of data fabric} ($A, B, \Delta, Z, H, \Theta, I, N$).
-Interviewee identify the transition towards federated data governance (C1) as the main challenge.
-To address this challenge, we argue that organizations should retain or introduce elements of central governance to facilitate the transition toward a data mesh.
-First, interviewees stress the need for a central steering unit that oversees use cases across domains and prioritizes the use cases that create the most value for the organization ($A, \Delta, Z, H$).
-Another major concern interviewees state during the interviews is compliance with data protection regulations.
-We argue, that organizations should manage and enforce data protection regulation centrally to ensure compliance in the early phases of the transition.
+\textbf{IS1: Cross-domain unit} ($A, B, \Delta, Z-I, N$).
+Interviewees identify the transition towards federated data governance (C1) as the main challenge.
+To address this challenge, we argue that organizations should introduce a cross-domain steering unit responsible for strategic planning, use case prioritization ($A, \Delta, Z, H$), and the enforcement of specific governance rules---especially concerning security, regulatory, and privacy-related topics.
+This becomes necessary when full automation is not available yet. $\Delta$ further argues that human resource allocation from a central or a support team is essential in early phases, as it can help domains with strong use cases but little technical expertise.
+However, a cross-domain steering unit could also help to enforce high metadata standards (C3) ($\Delta, Z, H, \Theta, I$).
 Furthermore, interviewees state that it can be beneficial to provide key data products centrally ($B, \Delta, N$). $B$ argues that central ownership in early phases provides a role model domains can follow for the provision of domain-owned data products.
-Furthermore, it ensures smooth operations of data that are of strategic value ($B, N$).
+Furthermore, it ensures smooth operations of data that are of strategic value ($B, N$). $B$ elaborates: ``So one of the things that we do is we are taking 20 data sets that are of high, criticality.
+Datasets that we own centrally and turn into products.
+This way we act as a role model for other domains.''
+Nevertheless, we stress that a cross-domain steering unit can only complement and support the federated governance structure and may grow obsolete with the increasing maturity of a data mesh, e.g., the fully automated policy execution that is centrally provided by the platform.